Catalog-based detection of unrecognized blends in deep optical ground based imaging: Methods

 \subsection{The SOM Configurations}

-A SOM consists of a fixed number of cells on a grid of an arbitrary shape: rectangle, hexagon, triangle, etc. We define our map on a unit sphere tiled with equal-area cells \citep[healpix\footnote{\url{http://healpix.sourceforge.net}};][]{hp1, hp2} to avoid boundary effects (special edge or corner cells).
+\edit{A SOM is an unsupervised neural network that can reduce the dimensionality of a dataset by mapping to a fixed number of cells on a grid of an arbitrary shape: rectangle, hexagon, triangle, etc.} We define our map on a unit sphere tiled with equal-area cells \citep[healpix\footnote{\url{http://healpix.sourceforge.net}};][]{hp1, hp2} to avoid boundary effects (special edge or corner cells).
 Each cell $k$ is associated with a weight vector $\vec{\omega}_k$, which has the same dimension as the features in the data.
 In this study, we primarily use all 8 colors of the 9 bands plus 1 magnitude ($i^{\p}$) from the labelled COSMOS sample, together with 1 size measurement (flux radius).
 The data features are re-scaled to be centered at 0 with a standard deviation of 1, and the components of the weight vectors are randomly initialized in $[-1,+1]$.

-The training process takes one object at each step which is randomly drawn with replacement from a subset of the pure sample.
-The subset of pure objects is half the size of the total pure sample but constructed to contain no spectroscopic matches (more details later).
-The randomly selected object is mapped onto the SOM cell whose weight is ``closest'' to its features.
+\edit{The training process takes one pure object, drawn randomly with replacement, from the training sample (defined later) to train the SOM.} The randomly selected object is mapped onto the SOM cell whose weight is ``closest'' to its features.
 Euclidean distance is often used as the metric (see Sect.~\ref{subsec:alt_conf}); however, in this study, we use $\chi^2$ distance to incorporate the uncertainty in photometry:

 where $\vec{F}$ is the feature vector of the source (8 colors, 1 magnitude and 1 size) whose components are indexed by $i$, and $\sigma_i$ is the uncertainty in the features.
 For colors and magnitude, the uncertainty is propagated from the magnitudes and re-scaled by the same amount as the features.
 A constant re-scaled uncertainty of 0.2 is set for the size measurement.
 The $\chi^2$ distance is calculated with both the feature uncertainty $\sigma_i$ and a population-level variance of 1.
 In some rare cases where one or two features are missing from a source (non-observation in a band), the distance is calculated with only the available features, and boosted proportionally to account for the missing features.
 The cell with minimum distance $\chi^2_k$ is often referred to as the ``best-match cell'' for the source.